 Tristan de Cunha

-In the South Atlantic Magnetic Field Anomaly (SAA), DTU Space runs a geomagnetic observatory on the island Tristan de Cunha since 2009 (Total field recordings were commenced in 2008.).
-This region is characterised by the lowest values of the Earth magnetic field globally which makes it penetrable for energetic partical radiation from space.
+In the South Atlantic Magnetic Field Anomaly (SAA) DTU Space monitored a geomagnetic observatory on the island Tristan de Cunha from 2009 - 2016 (Total field recordings were commenced in 2008).
+The station is now monitored by the German Research Centre for Geosciences (GFZ).
+The region around Tristan de Cunha is characterised by the lowest values of the Earth magnetic field globally which makes it penetrable for energetic partical radiation from space.
 During the last 20 years, the magnetic field strength in the SAA has weakened by almost 8%.

 The vast majority of the sensors now employed are the Danish FGE 3-axis linear-core fluxgate magnetometers designed and built under the supervision of Ole Rasmussen and later Lars William Pedersen.
 They are optimized for long-term stability (observatory-quality instruments) rather than high sensitivity.
 The stations use 16 bit A/D converters with 20s or 1s sampling rate, optimized for 1 minute mean data.
 Hence, the rms-noise is approximately 0.1 nT in the 1 mHz - 1 Hz band, the time accuracy is 1s and the final resolution is 0.25 nT for most data at 20s sampling rate and 0.125 nT for most data at 1s sampling rate.
 During setup, the sensor axes are oriented along local magnetic north (H), local magnetic east (E) and vertical down (Z).
 Sensors at some stations are equipped with a suspension which guarantees vertical alignment.
 The instruments run fully automatically and require (normally) no manual intervention.
 All stations use the FGE vector magnetometer.
 More information about the technical specifications can be found here.